vegan-schnitzel/moisture-regimes/README.md

 but closely follows the global atmospheric circulation pattern.
 By implementing a moisture regime classification (see figure below), we identify regions experiencing severe alternations in water availability, which is probably most challenging for future generations.
+Further information is available in the written [report](report/report.pdf).

 ![moisture regimes](figs/regimes.png)